YethinMannem/mips-yethin-pavan/readme pipeline.md

 with data forwarding
-if it is first instruction no stalls if it is second instruction:-  check dependency with the above instruction if dependent:- if it is lw or sw (as we get the required value after mem stage) so to do mem_wb to dec_exec we need towait 1 stall
+if it is first instruction no stalls if it is second instruction:-  check dependency with the above instruction if dependent:- if it is lw or sw (as we get the required value after mem stage) so to do mem_wb to dec_exec we need towait 1 stall from after we will not hve stalls

+lw error in sim.cpp corrected here